Alternative Ways to Pay for College (And How to Make It Cheaper)

 - If I do live on campus, am I required to buy a meal plan?

 - Are there cheap apartments nearby that I can live in?

 - Do I really need a car in order to get around?

 Stringing together savings through day-to-day choices could be a smart and painless way to reduce a student’s overall education cost.

 5. Find cheaper college books.

 While the campus bookstore is certainly convenient, it’s often expensive.
-Purchasing books online, however, gives a student the ability to compare prices and find affordable alternates.
-ValoreBooks, for example, provides students with an online textbook marketplace in which they can compare millions of titles from thousands of sellers.
-By shopping online, students could reduce their expenses associated with books, and they might even make a little money at the end of the term, if they use these same resources in order to sell their books.
+Purchasing or renting books online, however, gives a student the ability to compare prices and find affordable alternates.
+By shopping online, students could reduce their expenses associated with books purchased, and they might even make a little money at the end of the term, if they use these same resources in order to sell their books.